What is Degree Planning Software?

 Degree planning software helps universities guide students through program requirements, subject selection, and academic progression.

-These systems translate curriculum rules into structured, forward-looking study plans, while also supporting compliance, validation, and progression tracking for both students and advisors.
+These systems translate curriculum rules into structured study plans while supporting validation, compliance, and progression tracking.

 What degree planning software does